parth060705/ArtMart/README.md

 # 🎨 ArtMart

-**ArtMart** is a modern eCommerce + social media hybrid platform for artists to showcase, sell, and promote handmade or digital art.
+**Auroraa** is a modern eCommerce + social media hybrid platform for artists to showcase, sell, and promote handmade or digital art.
 Built for creators, it combines an artistic marketplace with social engagement features.

 ---